 Homeschool students and parents are invited to participate in this educational event that includes a Polk Home tour as well as activities that relate to life in early 19th century America.
 Advance reservations are required.

 Retired professor Dr. James Senefeld will present the free public program "Political Scandals and Fake News in Polk's America: 1800-1860" at 7 p.m. at St. Peter's Episcopal Church adjacent to the Polk Sisters' House.

 For more information on upcoming events or exhibits, please call (931) 388-2354.

 Homeschool History Day

-The cost will be $5 per student One adult per family as well as all children younger than age 6 will receive free admission.
-Pre-registration is required with payment on the day of the event.
-To register or request additional information, call (931) 388-2354 or send an e-mail messge to firstname.lastname@example.org.
+One adult per family as well as all children younger than age 6 will receive free admission.
+The cost for older children and other accompanying adults will be $5 per person.
+Advance reservations are necessary.
+To make a reservation or request additional information, please call (931) 388-2354 or send an email messge to firstname.lastname@example.org.

 The James K. Polk Home and Museum is located at 301 W. 7th Street in downtown Columbia, TN.

 Free parking is available in the lot across 7th Street or along High Street on the east side of the main house.